 ASC Subtopic 310-10, Loan Impairments outlines the guidance for evaluating impaired loans.
 These statements changed the methods of estimating the loan loss allowance for problem loans.
 In general, when management determines that principal and interest due under the contractual terms of a loan are not fully collectible, management must value the loan using discounted future expected cash flows.
-Management considers the Company's nonaccrual loans as being impaired under ASC Subtopic 310-10.
-The balances of impaired (including non-accruals) loans for the years 2015, 2014 and 2013 were \$15,581,418, \$13,079,337 and \$13,591,793, respectively.
+Management evaluates the Company's loans for impairment under ASC Subtopic 310-10.
+The balances of impaired (including non-accruals) loans for the years 2016, 2015 and 2014 were \$7,064,185, \$15,581,418 and \$13,079,337, respectively.